Memory Techniques

 The best way to learn new ideas is to approach them with enthusiasm and interest.
 It is best to learn and understand ideas and concepts rather than just memorize facts through repetition.
 Cultivating an active interest in a topic is a much more natural process than repetition.
 You will be more likely to remember something if it is important to you or if it interests you.

 Before you begin trying to memorize something, try to understand it.
-A good way to do this is by making a connection between what you are and what you have experienced.
+A good way to do this is by making a connection between what you are learning and what you have experienced.
 The better you can relate the new information to what you already know, the easier it is to learn.
 For example, before attempting to memorize events of European history, find the places on a globe (or world map) and see where they are relative to one another and also relative to where you live.

 For tedious lists of information and other topics that are difficult to remember, there is always flat memorization.
 One of the most successful ways to memorize information is to use mnemonics.
 Mnemonics are devices used to aid memory typically used to remember a list of items or elements.
-Commonly used examples of these memory techniques include acronyms, acrostics, or .
+Commonly used examples of these memory techniques include acronyms, acrostics, or chunking.

 There is a myth that some people have fantastic memories and some cannot remember anything.
 In fact, our memories are probably much more similar in capacity and operation than we think.